MaterializeInc/materialize/ex/chbench/README.md

 ```

 Once you see that the CSV import has succeeded, the initial data set has been
 loaded into MySQL.
+The load generator will continue to run for the specified
+duration.

-It's time to connect to `materialized` and install
-some materialized views!
+It's time to connect to `materialized` and install some materialized views!
+In
+a new shell, in the same directory, type the following which will bring up a
+materialize shell.

 ```shell session
 $ docker-compose run cli